adjam/css-compare/README.md

 the URLs of a current site (e.g. production) and of a site where you are querying changes.

+### Waiting for elemments to be added to the page

+Add a `waitForSelector` selector to the configuration; the checker will wait until an element matching the selector has been added to the page; this will allow JavaScript that modifies the page after it's been loaded to run.

+Alternately, you can add `waitForFunction` which is a string containing a JS expression that must evaluate to `true` before the checker will evaluate the target element.
+This is more flexible and error-prone possibly than the `waitForSelector`.
+If both are present, then the function/expression will be used and `waitForSelector` value will be ignored.

 ## Building

 _After_ you have created (or updated) the `config.mjs` and/or the `fetch.mjs`